 Business Conduct.

 Compliance with Laws.
-Seller will comply with all legal requirements, including laws, statutes, ordinances, rules, regulations, and orders, applicable to its performance under this BSCA.
+Seller will comply with all legal and safety requirements, including laws, statutes, ordinances, rules, regulations, and orders, applicable to its performance under this BSCA.
 Seller will (i) comply with all applicable country laws relating to anti-corruption or anti-bribery, including legislation implementing the Organization for Economic Co-operation and Development “Convention on Combating Bribery of Foreign Public Officials in International Business Transactions” and other anti-corruption and anti-bribery conventions; (ii) comply with the requirements of the Foreign Corrupt Practices Act, as amended (FCPA) (15 U.S.C. §§78dd-1, et. seq.), regardless of whether Seller is within the jurisdiction of the United States; and (iii) neither directly nor indirectly, pay, offer, give, or promise to pay or give, any money or anything of value received from Boeing to a non-U.S. public official or any Person in violation of the FCPA or in violation of any applicable country laws relating to anti-corruption or anti-bribery.

 Gratuities.
 Seller warrants that neither it nor any of its employees, agents, or representatives has offered or given, or will offer or give, any gratuities to Boeing's employees, agents, or representatives for the purpose of securing this BSCA or any Order or securing favorable treatment under this BSCA or any Order or under any other transaction between the Parties.